irena-flextool/flextool/docs/how_to.md

 However, the obvious issue is that these values cannot be solved using the old complete solve as it wouldn't make the solve time any shorter.
 Actually, it would make it longer as the same time would be used to get the investment values than it would be to get all the values.
 Therefore, we need to decrease the information for investment and storage solves as well.
 There are a few options for this:

 1. Use lower resolution (longer timesteps).
-This is really the only option for long term storage.
+This can work quite well for a long term storage.
-2. Take a sample of the timeline as the investment solve.
-This works well if there is a clear time interval when the demand-supply relation is the most demanding.
-Other option for the sample is to include for example every third week of the year.
+2. Use representative periods from the full timeline when performing investments.
+There is a large body of literature and methods on how to pick the representative weeks.
-3. Split the investment timeline by manually creating a horizon solve sequence for the investment solves like with (How to create a multi year model).
+3. Split the investment timeline (myopic investments) by manually creating a solve sequence for the investment solves like in: [How to create a multi-year model](#How-to-create-a-multi-year-model) section.
 This can be combined with the first or second option.
-If not, nested stucture should not be used.
-Instead, realize the dispatch results also from the investment solve.

 Each of these have their pros and cons:

-- Using the lower resolution is in most cases fastest, but the phenomena with a higher frequency than the new step size will be lost as the timestep varying parameters are averaged or summed for the new timestep.
+- Using the lower resolution can speed-up the model considerably, but it also means that everything that happens faster than the new timestep duration will be lost as the timestep varying parameters are averaged or summed for the new timestep.
 For example, consider a model with investment options to solar and storage.
-If the step duration is changed to 24 hours, the model won't invest in the storage enough.
-When these investments are passed to the dispatch solve, the investments cannot satisfy the demand.
+If the step duration is changed to 24 hours, the model won't invest in enough storage to mitigate the diurnal variation in PV.
+When these investments are then passed to the dispatch solve, the invested portfolio will have trouble meeting the demand.
 - Using the sample can be effective if the sample is chosen well, but all the needs that are not in these samples are not included.
-The speed is heavily dependent on the sample size.
+The speed is heavily dependent on the number and size of those samples.
-- Splitting the timeline is the slowest, but the previously mentioned issues do not apply.
-It works the best if there are not large changes between the periods, so each period should include whole or multiple years.
+- Splitting the investment timeline for multi-year models can be seen as a relatively realistic approach, since investment decisions would have a lot of uncertainty in the longer time frame anyway.

 The investment decisions with less information are always less optimal than with complete solves.
-Therefore, when they are passed to the dispatch solve, it will in some cases have penalties in the results as the investments are not enough.
+Therefore, when they are passed to the dispatch solve, it will in some cases cause penalties in the results when the invested portfolio is not sufficient to meet the demand at all times.

-The long term storage solve should be done using a lower resolution solve.
-The solve sets a 'fix-constraint' to the ends dispatch solves.
-This means that on the last step of the roll or the period, the storage quantity (or price) will have to match the quantity (or price) in the storage solve.
+The long term storage solve can be implemented using a lower resolution solve.
+The storage state values from the storage solves will be used to fix the storage value (or price) at the end of each dispatch solve.
+This means that on the last step of the roll (or the period), the storage quantity (or price) will have to match the quantity (or price) in the storage solve.
 The `rolling_jump` and `rolling_horizon` in the storage solve have to be longer than in the dispatch solve.
-You can set which storages are included as long term storage for this solve.
+You can set which storages are included as "long term storages" whose value will be transferred to the dispatch solve.

 To create a nested solve sequence, one needs two or three `solve` objects.
 Either the investment solve or the storage solve can be left out.
 The nested levels are set by the parameter `contains_solve`: *solve_name*.
 The investment solve is always on the top followed by the storage solve and dispatch solve: